chrissobolewski/htmm/_notes/Take good care of your stuff.md

 date: 2020-08-31 16:02:59 +0800
 ---

 Take good care of your belongings.
-Prioritize maintenance over upgrades (see: [[You don't need to upgrade]]).
+Maintain your stuff well instead of replacing it the next time it breaks (see: [[You don't need to upgrade]]).

 This way your things to last you longer.
-And that’s important, especially if it's something nice/expensive.
+And that’s important, especially for items that are nice/expensive.

-You want fewer things in your life, but higher quality and lasting longer. [[Be smart about your spending]] through minimizing the need for new purchases.
+Have fewer things in your life, but higher quality and lasting longer. [[Be smart about your expenses]] through minimizing the need for new purchases.

 <!--
 ## Meta